rsmmr/hilti/doc/binpac/intro.rst

 Current State
 -------------

-Please note that BinPAC++ (and HILTI) is not yet stable, and there are number of known problems.
+Please note that BinPAC++ (and HILTI) is not yet production-ready, and there are number of known problems.
 In particular:

-    - Only 64-bit Linux is supported right now.
+    - Only 64-bit Linux and Mac OS are supported right now.

     - The BinPAC++ compiler is not good a detecting malformed input.
       If there's an error in a ``*.pac2`` will, chances are high that